2023 “RING OF FIRE” SOLAR ECLIPSE IN THE SOUTHWEST USA

 After February 1, 2023: 100% penalty

-IF YOU LIVE OUTSIDE THE UNITED STATES you may pay by one of these methods: 1) credit cards, 2) electronic check transfer from a bank in the United States, or 3) wire transfer.
+IF YOU LIVE OUTSIDE THE UNITED STATES you may pay by one of these methods: 1) credit cards, or 2) wire transfer.
 A USD$50 fee is charged if a wire transfer is used for each payment.
 No checks or money orders can be accepted!
 Please contact firstname.lastname@example.org to make arrangements.

 GUESTS WITH DISABILITIES